 Bonnie and Clyde Robbery Site

 The former First National Bank in Stuart was the site of a Bonnie & Clyde robbery on July 24, 1933.
-The Barrow Gang hid out in the Dexfield Park where several of them, including Buck Barrow, were apprehended after a lengthy shootout.
+A year earlier, the Barrow Gang hid out in the Dexfield Park where several of them, including Buck Barrow, were apprehended after a lengthy shootout.
 Bonnie and Clyde, hiding just 200 yards away, got away.
-Ironically, the building was occupied by the Stuart Police Department until 2010 when they moved to a new building.
+Ironically, the bank building was occupied by the Stuart Police Department until 2010 when they moved to a new building.
 In the near future, it is planned to be the Bonnie and Clyde Hideout Airbnb.